OHI-Science/OHI-website/content/news/tidal_flats.md

 {{<newsHead>}}

 The Ocean Health Index has decided to update the [habitat](https://oceanhealthindex.org/goals/biodiversity/habitats/) subgoal of [biodiversity](https://oceanhealthindex.org/goals/biodiversity/) by adding tidal flat ecosystems to complement the existing habitat types seagrass, kelp, coral reefs, mangroves, salt marsh, sea ice edge, and soft bottom.
-Tidal flats will affect the habitat subgoal, carbon storage goal, and coastal protection goal scores.
+Tidal flats will affect the habitat subgoal and carbon storage goal scores.
 The three new data layers created for this habitat type are tidal flat extent (measured in km<sup>2</sup>), tidal flat trend (proportional change), and tidal flat condition (current status compared to historic status).

 ## Designing a new workflow